Recidiviz/recidiviz.org/README.md

 ### Jest
 [Jest](https://facebook.github.io/jest/) is our testing framework.
 It provides a friendly testing API, a powerful and easy-to-use mocking functionality, and plenty of speed.

-To execute tests, see [Linting & running tests](#linting & running tests).
+To execute tests, see [Linting & running tests](#linting--running-tests).

-To add new tests, create a file with the same name as the file your are testing and append the extension `.test.js`.
-This file should be located in the same directory as the file your are testing.
+To add new tests, create a file with the same name as the file you are testing and append the extension `.test.js`.
+This file should be located in the same directory as the file you are testing.

 For example, if you are testing the `Recidiviz` component which is defined in `Recidiviz.js`, you would add tests in `Recidiviz.test.js`.